 Special Collections Policies & Procedures

-When visiting Special Collections or College Archives in person, researchers are expected to observe the policies and procedures below.
-If you are planning a research visit to Special Collections or the College Archives, please familiarize yourself with these guidelines in advance.
+When visiting Special Collections and the College Archives in person, please observe the policies and procedures below.
 Research work with primary source materials and archival records often takes considerably more time than other library research.
 To maximize the benefit of your time here, it is advisable to fill out this form to alert Special Collections staff to your research needs prior to your visit.

 POLICIES & PROCEDURES

-2. Place all personal belongings in an assigned locker
+- Place all personal belongings in an assigned locker.

-- Pencil (NO PENS), paper, and/or laptops ONLY are permitted in the Reading Room.
+- Pencil (NO PENS), paper, and/or laptops are permitted in the Reading Room.